PaperMC/velocitypowered.com/docs/deployment/security.md

 **Advantages**:

-* Get player info forwarding "for free"
+* Get player info forwarding for free
 * Secure on a shared host, provided the host has implemented proper protections
 * Works if you host your server on multiple physical servers